pandulapeter/campfire/README.md

 <img src="screenshots/07.png" width="20%" /> <img src="screenshots/08.png" width="20%" />

 ### Pull requests
-In general I'm not accepting pull requests for this project, it is only open-sourced only for educational purposes.
+In general I'm not accepting pull requests for this project, it is open-sourced only for educational purposes.
 If you find a bug or any possibility for improvements, I'd very much appreciate your feedback but I'd like to be the one fixing the issues.
 If you'd like to help me by adding more songs to the database, check out the backend project [here](https://github.com/pandulapeter/campfire-backend).

 ### Terms and Conditions
 You are not allowed to publish a copy of the application, or any large part of it, or to make derivative versions.
 You are permitted to take inspiration from certain technical solutions, but pieces of software resulting from my work can only be used in non-competing products.
 The app itself and all the trademarks, copyright, database rights and other intellectual property rights related to it belong to me.